-Eastbury Primary, George Carey Church of England Primary, Goresbrook School, James Cambell, Riverside and Thames View Infants are their own admission authority schools.
-However, they follow the same admission criteria as Barking and Dagenham community schools and we will offer places on behalf of the schools.
+The George Carey Church of England Primary School is a voluntary-aided school.

+Both these schools are their own admissions authority, but it will follow the same admission criteria for Barking and Dagenham community schools and we will offer places on their behalf.